The Prosecution Speaks: District Attorney Ricky Smith Jr. on youth gun crime - The Vicksburg Post

 The main message, Smith said, is simple: if you commit a violent crime, you will be prosecuted, regardless of age.

 “That one quick decision to pull a weapon and fire a gun may effectively prohibit you from living the lifestyle you could’ve had.
 We are going to prosecute you,” he said.
-“If you’re out there committing these violent crimes and we’re able to get a case on you, we’re going to make sure you’re off the street for a very long time.
+“If you’re out there committing these violent crimes and we’re able to get a case on you, we’re going to make sure you’re off the street for a very long time.”

 Edney: 96% of physicians vaccinated for COVID and Mississippians should be, too